5 Best Places To Start Learning About The History of Selangor

 So, how did Selangor begin?

 Some believe that ‘Selangor’ is the shortened enunciation of ‘Kuala Mentangau’ – a mangrove swamp frequented by early seafarers.
-Over time, the area evolved into a settlement called ‘Kuala Selangor.’

-Kuala Selangor was the old royal capital of Selangor.
 The capital of Selangor was moved to Klang, then Kuala Lumpur, and Shah Alam.

 Kuala Selangor, ruled under the Malacca Empire, had settlements from as early as the 16th century.